Exporters and potential exporters are invited to a forum on 6 December in Auckland on the Malaysia FTA. Read more .....

 The New Zealand - Malaysia Free Trade Agreement (FTA) was signed in Kuala Lumpur on 26 October 2009.

-The FTA will liberalise and facilitate trade in goods, services and investment between New Zealand and Malaysia, New Zealand's eighth most important export destination.
+The FTA will liberalise and facilitate trade in goods, services and investment between New Zealand and Malaysia.

 It contains measures to improve business flows and promote cooperation in a broad range of economic areas of mutual interest and is supported by Agreements on trade and the environment and trade and labour matters.
 Importantly, it goes beyond the commitments made in the Australia - New Zealand Free Trade Agreement (AANZFTA) signed in February 2009.